icfaust/Raspicam/README.md

 to wait for a specific GPIO pin to go low
 4) It acquired for a set period of time at set parameters, and stored the data as .h264 (This provided the greatest data throughput due to memory limitations)
-5) The data was converted to YUV420 and the brightness was extracted.
+5) The data was converted to YUV420 and the brightness was extracted (anal.py)
 6) The datafile was moved locally for the MDSplus server
-7) The MDSplus user pulled the data via scp from their raspberry pi workspace, and stored the data in the SPECTRSCOPY tree (hardcoded per camera in
+7) The MDSplus user pulled the data via scp from their raspberry pi workspace, and stored the data in the SPECTRSCOPY tree (hardcoded per camera in raspicam_store.py)